richelbilderbeek/awk_course/docs/index.md

 <br/><br/>

-# Welcome to the UPPMAX Awk course
+# Welcome to the UPPMAX AWK course

 This [course](https://github.com/UPPMAX/awk_course)
-and introduces the foundations of the Awk programming language.
+and introduces the foundations of the AWK programming language.

 <br/><br/>